DILSHANTHEEKSHANA12/THINKBOT-V-1/README.md

 [![Run on Repl.it](https://repl.it/badge/github/phaticusthiccy/WhatsAsenaDuplicated)](https://replit.com/@DilshanGothayo/thinkbot-6?v=1)

-## WHAIT FOR SOON OUR BOT DEPLOY KEY IS GENERATING TO 😃 MULTI DIVICE🙂
+## WHAIT FOR SOON OUR BOT DEPLOY KEY IS GENERATING TO 😃 MULTI DIVICE🙂 AND NEW PLUGINS ARE CREATING WAIT FOR SOME DAYS